Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 |:--:|
 | *Transformers: Image from Jay Ammar* |

-The 2017 OpenAI’s paper ["Transformers: Attention is all you need"](https://arxiv.org/abs/1706.03762) brought about a revolution in the field of deep learning in natural language processing by performing better than traditional recurrent neural network architectures like LSTMs and GRUs.
-Transformers, in general are seen to handle long term dependencies in text better than LSTMs and this led to them performing significantly better than LSTM based architectures on tasks like Machine Translation.
+The 2017 OpenAI's paper ["Transformers: Attention is all you need"](https://arxiv.org/abs/1706.03762) brought about a revolution in the field of deep learning in natural language processing by performing better than traditional recurrent neural network architectures like LSTMs and GRUs.
+In general, transformers are seen to handle long-term dependencies in the text better than LSTMs, which led to them performing significantly better than LSTM based architectures on tasks like Machine Translation.

 Transformers are the reason for the birth of BERT and the series of other architectures that follow.
-Motivated by the developments in Computer Vision, NLP researchers were eyeing to create a model capable of generating better representations of input text that could be used directly for downstream tasks.
+Motivated by the developments in Computer Vision, NLP researchers were eyeing to create a model capable of generating better input text representations that could be used directly for downstream tasks.

-Using the decoder layer of transformers, we could train it for language modelling i.e. next word prediction task.
-We can train the stack of decoders of the Transformers on a huge corpus of data and allow it to learn the “context” of the language.
+Using the decoder layer of transformers, we could train it for language modeling, i.e., next word prediction task.
+We can train the stack of decoders of the Transformers on a massive corpus of data and allow it to learn the "context" of the language.
 This trained transformer decoder stack can then be used for obtaining better representations of input data for downstream tasks like text classification.

 ## Entry of BERT